Private deployment. Stronger controls.

 With Refinery

-The request runs through Kenshiki inside a private deployment.
+The request runs through Kenshiki Labs inside a private deployment.
 The prompt is compiled, evidence is retrieved from governed sources, a private inference engine generates a proposal, and the Claim Ledger checks it against evidence and local telemetry before assigning an output state.

 How Refinery works